exercism/r/reference/implementing-a-concept-exercise.md

 # How to implement an R concept exercise

 This document describes how to implement a concept exercise for the R track.
+To see plans for the learning syllabus please refer to [#252](https://github.com/exercism/r/issues/252).

 **Please please please read the docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
 So, before diving into the implementation, please read the following documents: